Continuity | Risk | Threat/Hazard

 Your emergency team response covers how you work with local officials during an incident.
 This may seem straightforward — if a shooter enters your property, someone should call the police — but in the case of a shooter, you’ll want the authorities to be your partners.

 To prepare for a shooter, contact law enforcement ahead of time.
-Invite them to meet with you and participate in a tabletop exercise that will help you understand what should be done if shooter targets your business.
+Invite them to meet with you and participate in a tabletop exercise that will help you understand what should be done if a shooter targets your business.

 This relationship with law enforcement will help both your security team and the authorities respond to threats more effectively.
 They will know how many people are on the premises, where the exits are, and who their contacts are.
 You will have a better understanding of how they respond to active shooters.